Akinfiresoye-Victor/Akinfiresoye-Victor/README.md

-# Hi there, I'm Victor 👋
+# Oh Hey there, I'm Victor 👋

 🚀 **Python Developer | Aspiring AI Engineer**
 Determined programmer with hands-on experience in backend web development and data-driven solutions.
 Eager to build robust applications and transition into AI engineering.